saehan-choi/convolution_neural_network/README.md

 ( sweep can find automatically hyperparamerters )

-# made by own from scratch
+# parameter tunning program made by own from scratch
+you can see in train_hyperparameters....py
 ![image](https://user-images.githubusercontent.com/70372577/148645686-5a4dbeb1-b636-4730-9d1f-45c246b7729e.png)